PhDuck/ALBlog/content/posts/Transactions-and-Locking.md

 ### LockTable

 A remnant of BC's past leaves us with this API, where the behavior isn't consistent with its naming.
-[LockTable](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-locktable-method) does not actually lock the entire table nor does calling the method immediately take any locks in the database.
+[LockTable](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/record/record-locktable-method) does not lock the entire table nor does calling the method immediately take any locks in the database.
-The actual behavior is that of writing to table, it will upgrade the transaction to a write transaction and for subsequent reads they will be performed with [UPDLOCK](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16).
+The actual behavior is the same as writing to table, it will upgrade the table state of the record's table to write in the transaction, thereby, subsequent reads will be performed with [UPDLOCK](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver16).
-The amount of locks taken on the table will depend on many factors, but the runtime will not demand that the entire table is locked in the database.

 ```AL
 codeunit 12 "Gen. Jnl.-Post Line"